Volunteer at Blue Osa

 Sex, fraternization and private time of any kind with guests and employees is strictly forbidden.
 This is a non-negotiable.
 We do encourage you to develop healthy and meaningful relationships with our Blue Osa community but must insist that you remain professional at all times.
 Any time with guests/employees must be done in public areas, in full view of other guests/employees.
 You are also not allowed to enter any guest room.

 We have a zero tolerance for sexual harassment of any kind.

 Working Hours and Time Off

 Additionally, we do ask/expect some seva from you in the form of community service.
 At night time, we are sometimes very busy with kitchen clean up and ask our volunteers to offer 15 – 30 minutes of additional help.
 This will help cement deeper relations with staff.
 We expect an attitude of service and help from our volunteers.

 We provide for your accommodations while you are at Blue Osa.
 Accommodations consist of eco-style housing in our staff rooms.
 There is no AC so if you are heat sensitive or have problems with heat, we may have to talk.
+Blue Osa may not be the best option for you.
 Each room is equipped with a fan.
 The bathroom is shared.
 There is a private outdoor shower for your use.

 We ask that you practice keeping your spaces clean and tidy, specifically the areas you are working.
 You will most likely be working in the common